-CHOC serves much of Southern California as it is Orange County’s only medical facility solely devoted to the care of children and their families.
+CHOC Children’s serves much of Southern California as it is Orange County’s only medical facility solely devoted to the care of children and their families.
 Founded in 1964, CHOC is a tertiary care facility with a 274-bed capacity and a medical staff of over 500 physicians.
 Virtually every pediatric subspecialty is offered here: Allergy, cardiology, endocrinology, gastroenterology, hematology, infectious disease, neonatology, nephrology, neurology, oncology, pulmonary medicine, and rheumatology.
 Most surgical specialties are also available.
-There are pediatric medical residents at CHOC.
-CHOC Children’s and the University of California, Irvine Medical School have an affiliation agreement and starting in 2009 the majority of pediatric care for both facilities takes place at CHOC.
+CHOC also has a pediatrics residency program.
+CHOC Children’s and the University of California, Irvine Medical School have an affiliation agreement that started in 2009, resulting in the majority of pediatric care for both facilities taking place at CHOC.

 Since opening its doors in 1964, CHOC Children’s has provided the highest quality medical care to children.
 Our regional health system includes a state-of-the-art main hospital facility in the City of Orange, a hospital-within-a hospital in Mission Viejo, and five community clinics — plus over 100 additional programs and services.
 With admissions growing by 90% over the last eight years, CHOC and CHOC at Mission combined rank as the 15th busiest children’s hospital in the country.
-To better accommodate the growing needs of our community’s children, CHOC built a new state-of-the-art patient care tower on our main campus that opened in February, 2013.
-With the opening of the new tower, CHOC Children’s Hospital now features pediatric surgical suites and related services, emergency, laboratory, pathology, imaging and radiology services, as well as private rooms, a dynamic and family-friendly lobby, inviting outdoor gardens, a café and more.
+To better accommodate the growing needs of our community’s children, CHOC built a new state-of-the-art patient care tower on our main campus which opening in February, 2013.
+In addition to the above specialty services, the new CHOC Children’s Hospital also features pediatric surgical suites and related services, emergency, laboratory, pathology, imaging and radiology services, as well as private rooms for Oncology, a dynamic and family-friendly lobby, inviting outdoor gardens, a café and more.